ToastHawaii/osm-apps-catalog/CONTRIBUTING.md

 # Contributing guidelines · [![GitHub license](https://img.shields.io/badge/license-AGPLv3-%23a32d2a.svg)](https://github.com/ToastHawaii/osm-apps-catalog/blob/main/LICENSE)

 Thank you for your interest in contributing to the OSM Apps Catalog.
+There are plenty of ways to get involved, and for most of them, you don't need to know anything about programming.

 - One easy way to support is **give the project a ⭐**.
 - The OSM App Catalog isn't nearly as well-known as it should be. **Help spread the word.** For example, share it on social media, write a blog post, or talk to others about it.